CosmWasm/docs-deprecated/testnets/build-requirements.md

 ### Option 1 (preferred - build static binary using docker - Linux only)

 Constructing a `wasmd` is a tricky process and involves using alpine linux and recompiling the rust dependencies as static libs.
-Using Dockerfile is suggested
+Using Dockerfile is suggested.

 1. Clone the project `git clone git@github.com:CosmWasm/wasmd`
 2. Checkout to testnets version `git checkout vx.x.x`